MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-win10-kpis-mobile-reports.md

 <properties
-   pageTitle="View Reporting Services mobile reports and KPIs on the Power BI mobile app for Windows 10" description="The Power BI mobile app for Windows 10 offers live, touch-enabled mobile access to your important on-premises business information." services="powerbi" documentationCenter=""
+   pageTitle="View SSRS mobile reports and KPIs in the Windows 10 mobile app" description="The Power BI mobile app for Windows 10 offers live, touch-enabled mobile access to your important on-premises business information." services="powerbi" documentationCenter=""